Today, we remember one of the most important British women of the 20th century who died on this day, 1928.

-Emmeline was born in Manchester in 1858, at the height of the industrial revolution.
-Both her parents were political activists, so as a child she learned, almost by osmosis, about social justice and the need to speak out.
+Emmeline was born in Manchester in 1858.
+Both her parents were political activists, so as a child she learned about social justice and the need to speak out.
 She read avidly; Uncle Tom’s Cabin and a History of the French Revolution made particularly deep impressions, and her mother’s subscription to the Women’s Suffrage Journal would profoundly shape her thoughts.

 She understood that campaigning on a single issue ‘votes for women’ would enable women to change everything that mattered to them: sexual health and reproductive rights, employment law, inheritance law, fair pay.